jsta/jsta/README.md

-Contributions to repositories in github.com/jsta are subject to the [Mycelium AI Policy](https://github.com/hawkw/mycelium/pull/566)
+External contributions to repositories in github.com/jsta are subject to the [Mycelium AI Policy](https://github.com/hawkw/mycelium/pull/566)